 NRCS maintains substantial responsibility for ensuring that RCPP conservation activities are implemented consistent with Federal and agency statutes, regulations and policies.
 Some of NRCS's responsibilities are non-delegable, meaning that they must be performed by NRCS.
-For these non-delegable responsibilities, NRCS typically retains a minimum of five percent of the total project RCPP funding.
-Some of these responsibilities are listed in the table below.
+For these non-delegable responsibilities, these responsibilities are not part of an RCPP project funding request.